 PART 5: Visual Narrative Assignment

 Create an original short story that showcases your abilities in visual storytelling as both an author and artist.
-“Visualize” in any medium, format or style, an original narrative utilizing one of three themes: NIGHT and DAY, ORBIT, or SAVAGE.
+“Visualize” in any medium, format or style, an original narrative utilizing one of three themes: SAVAGE, UNDERDOG or THREE (THE MAGIC NUMBER).

 - Requirements: Minimum of 3 / Maximum of 16 pages or 3 – 5 minute video or animation.* Original content ONLY – No previously created or published work will be accepted.